DFE-Digital/get-into-teaching-app/app/views/content/blog/how-to-fund-your-teacher-training.md

 Find out more about [funding your training](/funding-and-support).

 > It is doable!
-I’m doing my primary PGCE (no bursary).
+I’m doing my primary postgraduate certificate in education (PGCE) with no bursary.
 I’m a single parent of a 4yr old boy… I live off maintenance loan and work at weekends… don’t get me wrong its tough but I know it’s only a year and will be all worth it!
 >
 > Sam Lauren, Trainee Teacher